Contact

 Jun 2025 - Present

-• Built cross-platform build pipeline for core OEMS C++ engine using Conan & OSXCross, eliminating developer VMs and saving $10K+ annually in infrastructure costs.
+• Saved $10K+ annually by building a cross-platform build pipeline for the OEMS C++ trading engine using Conan & OSXCross, eliminating developer VMs and standardizing builds.

 GoQuant